houseofsecrets/SdPaint/README.md

 ## Img2img Experimental mode

-Launch the program with `--img2img <image_file_path>` to watch an image file for changes, and use it as img2img source.
+Launch the program with `--img2img --source <image_file_path>` to watch an image file for changes, and use it as img2img source.
-If the script is launched
-with an empty image file path, a loading file dialog will be displayed.
+If the script is launched without `--source` argument, a loading file dialog will be displayed.
 The `img2img.json` file is used in this mode.

 ## Contributing